adam10603/ChatScraper/README.md

 Defines the [ruleset](#rulesets) that will be used for matching usernames.
 Unlike with the dictionary, every rule here will be treated as "standalone" (just like the `=` prefix).
 This is because partially matching usernames doesn't make much sense.
 Only exact matches are considered.

+#### `--vods-from=<User>`

+Specifies a channel whose most recent VODs will be automatically added to the list of VODs to search.
+This makes it so that you don't have to supply VOD IDs by hand, but you can still do that in conjunction with this if you want to.
+By default this option gets the 5 most recent VODs from the channel, but you can use the [--max-vods](#max-vodsnumber) option to change that.

+Note that currently this option also includes the VOD of the current stream, while the stream is still live.
+This results in a partial version of that VOD's chat replay being cached.
+If this happens, you can wait until the stream is over, then use the [--force-download](#force-download) option to re-download the entirety of the chat replay in question.

+#### `--max-vods=<Number>`

+Limits how many of the channel's most recent VOD IDs to get when using the [--vods-from](#vods-fromuser) option.
+The default is 5 if this option is omitted.

 #### `--print-links`

 Displays timestamped VOD URLs next to each message that was found.
 This makes it very easy to jump to the VOD and see the conversation.